 Prices for the main cooking classes start from NTD$2,200 for adults (half price for children), and the lessons are conducted in English, Japanese and Mandarin languages.

 They also run other cheaper and shorter baking classes where you can make pineapple cakes, pork pepper buns, scallion pancakes and nougat crackers.
-Check out these classes and use the code ‘TAIWANDERERS’ for 5% off.
+Check out the classes on their website and use the code โTAIWANDERERSโ for 5% off.

 Party time in Taipei on a rainy day Time for a little song after traipsing around the rain drenched streets of Taipei all day.
 There are karaoke booths all over Taipei but PARTYWORLD KTV is the go-to place in Ximen for karaoke and is open until 6am.